akbarrdev/CrystalDM/readme.md

 ## Acknowledgments

-- Thanks to all contributors and users of CrystalDM
+- Thanks to [YoruAkio](https://github.com/YoruAkio) and users of CrystalDM